jacoblee93/oss-model-extraction-evals/README.md

-# Evaluating structured extraction with LangSmith
+# Evaluating extraction with OSS models + LangSmith

 This repository is an example of the necessary scripts and modules for evaluation with [LangSmith](https://smith.langchain.com/).